josefbacik/josefbacik.github.io/_posts/2020-09-11-btrfs-update.markdown

   with seed devices.
 These cleanups enable us to make some other changes in a cleaner way.
 - Anand Jain fixed a bunch of issues with seed devices and initializing them in a few of the lesser used configurations.
-This rework was enabled by Nikola's work.
+This rework was enabled by Nikolay's work.
 - Qu Wenruo continues to chip away at different qgroup accounting issues, as well as some error handling fixes.
 - My prep work for reworking the tree node locking has gone in.
 The actual tree